-The University has a defined contribution pension plan covering all permanent employees of the University.
+The University has a defined contribution pension plan covering all eligible, permanent employees of the University.
 The pension plan is a separate legal entity with its own Board of Trustees.
 Sun Life of Canada was appointed to provide custodial services for plan members.
-Investment management services are provided by several fund managers including Phillips, Hager & North Investment Management Ltd., Sun Life Assurance, Beutel Goodman, BlackRock Asset Management Canada Ltd., Connor Clark & Lunn Investment Management Ltd., McLean Budden, Hexavest Inc. and CI Investments Inc. Plan members individually select their investment vehicles from those available which include bond, balanced, money market, equity and global funds, and guaranteed term deposits (1, 3, and 5 year).
+Investment management services are provided by several fund managers and plan members individually select their investment vehicles from those available which include bond, balanced, money market, equity and global funds, and guaranteed term deposits (1, 3, and 5 year).

-The University expenses the contribution amounts made to the plan in each year.
-During the year, the University contributed \$3,748 (2015 - \$3,495) to the plan.
+The University expenses the contributions made to the plan in the year to which they relate.
+During the year, the University contributed \$3,803 (2016 - \$3,748) to the plan.